 How to Find the Cheapest Electricity Rates in Fort Worth

-Fort Worth electricity rates are about 2% higher than the national average.
-Where other American’s may spend closer to $2,077 per year on electricity, Fort Worth residents will pay $2,112 on average per year (values subject to change).
+As of April 2023, Fort Worth residents pay around $140 a month for electricity.
 Knowing that, there’s even more incentive to compare electric rates in Fort Worth so you know you’re getting the best deal.

 Fort Worth Electricity Rates